-The issue of intercultural education appears in all the strategic documents of the MEYS – e.g. the White Book – the National Programme for the Development of Education in the Czech Republic (2001), in the Long-Term Plan for Education and the Development of the Education System in the Czech Republic (2007) and in the Concept of State Policy for Children and Young people for the period 2007–2013.
+The issue of intercultural education appears in all the strategic documents of the MEYS: e.g. the White Book – the National Programme for the Development of Education in the Czech Republic (2001); the Long-Term Plan for Education and the Development of the Education System in the Czech Republic (2007); and the Concept of State Policy for Children and Young People for the Period 2007–2013.
 Each year the MEYS announces its Programme in Support of Education in the Languages of Ethnic Minorities and Intercultural Education.
-Supported projects focus on educational activities for children and young people, ethnic minorities, on the creation and application of educational programmes and teaching materials for children and young people and for teaching staff that aim to combat racial and ethnic intolerance and anti-Semitism, and they also focus on integrative and multicultural projects and quantitative and qualitative studies and analyses in the field of multicultural education of children and young people.
+Supported projects focus on educational activities for children and young people, on ethnic minorities, on the creation and application of educational programmes, and on teaching materials for children and young people and for teaching staff that are designed to combat racial and ethnic intolerance and anti-Semitism.
+Projects also focus on integrative and multicultural projects and quantitative and qualitative studies and analyses in the field of the multicultural education of children and young people.
 It also announces the development programme In Support of Schools, which applies inclusive education and the education of socio-culturally disadvantaged children and students.
 The MEYS has also joined the Council of Europe’s Platform of Information Materials for Multilingual and Intercultural Education.

-Many elementary arts schools and arts and extracurricular activity centres include foreign materials in their learning programme (e.g. playing music by foreign artists, songs from around the world, etc.).
-This however depends on the individual approach of each teacher.
+Many elementary arts schools and arts and extracurricular activity centres include materials from other cultures or countries in their learning programmes (e.g. playing music by foreign artists, songs from around the world, etc.).
+However, this depends on the individual approach of each teacher.